Sky Garden London: Accessibility Review

 Collage of 2 images with a view from the Sky Garden looking out across London and Jennie posed in front of the entrance sign.

-Ever wanted to visit the Sky Garden in London, a wheelchair accessible public garden with panoramic city views and free entry?
-Located in the City of London at the top of the 160m “Walkie Talkie” building, the Sky Garden offers tropical plants, panoramic views, a café, bar, restaurant, and even an outdoor terrace.
+Ever wanted to visit the Sky Garden in London, a wheelchair-accessible public garden with panoramic city views and free entry?
+Located in the City of London at the top of the 160m "Walkie Talkie" building (20 Fenchurch Street), the Sky Garden London offers three storeys of tropical plants, observation decks, and some of the best social spaces in the capital.

 Sky Garden has several features designed to make the visit inclusive: